NeoVance/Optopus/README.md

 **NOTE:** If help is requested by the end-user, the return status of the script will be 0.
 If help is generated because of a conflict of options selection, help will die with a status of 1.

-### Arguments
+### Script Arguments

-Script arguments are indexed properly, in the order they were received.
+Script arguments are basically anything else that isn't captured as an option, or an option's argument.
+They are indexed properly, in the order they were received.
 They are set to an array `arguments` of the Optopus\Options object.
-This allows you to have and script arguments that aren't attached to any options.
+This allows you to allow your script to accept stand-alone arguments in addition to options.

 ### Smart Help